radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 ![Dashboard Architecture](2024-08-dashboard-component-threat-model/dashboard-arch.png)

 Given that the Radius Dashboard is developed as a Backstage plugin, it is essential to first examine the Backstage architecture.
-Backstage provides a core Backstage SPA, core Backstage backend and the ability to configure a desired database.
+Backstage provides a core Single Page Application (SPA), a core backend, and the ability to configure a desired database.
 The core functionality can be enhanced using plugins.

-In order to deploy Radius dashboard as a backstage plugin, we have a Radius SPA plugin that binds with core Backstage SPA, a Radius backend plugin that binds with core Backstage backend.
-Since we do not need a database, we configured Radius Dashboard App to use a lightweight sqlite db.
-This stores no data.
+To deploy the Radius Dashboard as a Backstage plugin, we have implemented a Radius SPA plugin that integrates with the core Backstage SPA, and a Radius backend plugin that integrates with the core Backstage backend.
+While the backend can technically be accessed directly, our setup restricts this access.
+We configured the Radius Dashboard App to use a lightweight, in-memory SQLite database, which stores no data and is not accessible directly from outside.

 This application is run as dashboard pod in radius-system namespace along with other Radius pods.